ahi-lab/cordova-plugin-myfiziq/README.md

         alert("MyFiziqSDK auth failed");
     }
     myfiziq.mfzSdkAnswerLogins("IDP KEY", "IDP TOKEN", success, failure);
-}
+},
 ```

+Where: **MYFIZIQ KEY** and **MYFIZIQ SECRET** are the token and secret keys provided by MyFiziq for the App. **MYFIZIQ ENV** indicates what environment the app is associated to, which can either be `staging` or `prod`.

-**NOTE:** Be sure to answer the auth token request by facilitating the AWS Cognito Federated Identity service requirement by passing the idP key and token to the mfzSdkAnswerLogins function call.
+**NOTE:** Be sure to answer the auth token request by facilitating the AWS Cognito Federated Identity service requirement by passing the idP key and token to the `mfzSdkAnswerLogins()` function call.
 See: https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CognitoIdentity.html#getId-property for more information.

-If user not logged in, just pass empty strings to the answer function: `myfiziq.mfzSdkAnswerLogins("", "", success, failure);`.
+If user not logged in, pass empty strings to the answer function, for example: `myfiziq.mfzSdkAnswerLogins("", "", success, failure);`.

 ## Author